Christie's sees tepid wine, modern art sale in HK

 HONG KONG Growing caution among Asian buyers led to a tepid start for the autumn Hong Kong sales of global auctioneers Christie's, which failed to sell all lots at a three-day wine sale and a contemporary art auction.

-While the wine sales, which consisted of mixed lots and a private single-owner sale, recorded a slightly better-than-expected HK$64.70 million, the lacklustre results in the first two days of the auction were unexpected, said Christie's Head of Wine Sales, Charles Curtis.
+While the wine sales, which consisted of mixed lots and a private single-owner sale, recorded a slightly better-than-expected HK$64.70 million ($8.3 million), the lacklustre results in the first two days of the auction were unexpected, said Christie's Head of Wine Sales, Charles Curtis.

 "I did really expect it to go better.
 I knew that Lafite was soft and that it had struggled in my competitor's auctions in recent months but I didn't realize the depth of the problem," Curtis told Reuters.